terrier-org/terrier-core/README.md

 ### Open Source Licence

 Terrier is subject to the terms detailed in the Mozilla Public License Version 1.1.
-The Mozilla Public License can be found in the file [LICENSE.txt](LICENSE.txt) or at the URL http://www.mozilla.org/MPL/MPL-1.1.html.
+The Mozilla Public License can be found in the file
+[LICENSE.txt](LICENSE.txt) or at the URL http://www.mozilla.org/MPL/MPL-1.1.html.
 By using this software, you have agreed to the licence.

 ### Citation Licence

 The source and binary forms of Terrier are subject to the following citation license:

-By downloading Terrier, you agree to cite at least one of [these three papers](docs/bibliography.md) describing Terrier in any kind of material you produce where Terrier was used to conduct search or experimentation, whether be it a research paper, dissertation, article, poster, presentation, or documentation.
-For more information on publications concerning Terrier, see the Terrier Bibliography [here](doc/bibliography.md).
+By downloading Terrier, you agree to cite at least one of [these four papers](http://terrier.org/docs/current/bibliography.html) describing Terrier in any kind of material you produce where Terrier was used to conduct search or experimentation, whether be it a research paper, dissertation, article, poster, presentation, or documentation.
+For more information on publications concerning Terrier, see the Terrier Bibliography [here](http://terrier.org/docs/current/bibliography.html).
 By using this software, you have agreed to the citation licence.

 ### Getting Started

 In order to start [experimenting with Terrier](http://terrier.org/docs/current/quickstart_experiments.html) or [developing new applications with Terrier](http://terrier.org/docs/current/quickstart-integratedsearch.html), we recommend starting from the [quickstart documentation](http://terrier.org/docs/current/docs/index.html).

 ### Other Resources
 * The full documentation of Terrier can also be found on the offical [website](http://terrier.org/).